DMJ16/bard/README.md

 #### 🏟️

 There is also an opportunity to better engage with fans by selling direct-to-consumer.
+A react front-end is in development.

 #### 🗳️